Better identity and access management

 The timing is right for the federal government to readdress IAM, but the approach can’t stop at authentication alone.
 Comprehensive IAM focused on authentication, authorization, administration and auditing is critical to keeping government information safe.
 If agencies put these elements in place and focus on getting the right information to the right users, their approach to IAM can become a mission enabler.

-Dan Conrad is federal CTO at One Identity.
+Dan Conrad is federal CTO and field strategist at One Identity.